SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/index.rst

      w_0:            -1.0          # (Optional)
      w_a:            0.            # (Optional)

-When running a non-cosmological simulation (i.e. without the ``-c`` runtime flag) this section of the YAML file is entirely ignored.
+When running a non-cosmological simulation (i.e. without the ``-c`` run time flag) this section of the YAML file is entirely ignored.

 Gravity
 -------

-The behaviour of the self-gravity solver can be modifed by the parameters provided in the ``Gravity`` section.
+The behaviour of the self-gravity solver can be modified by the parameters provided in the ``Gravity`` section.
 The theory document puts these parameters into the context of the equations being solved.
 We give a brief overview here.